Flavors & Fragrances (ICAP P2)

 Program

-The training is divided into 4 semesters and is offered in partnership with industry and is open to alternating work-study (apprenticeship or training contract).
+The 4-semester program is offered in partnership with industry and is open to sandwich courses (apprenticeship or training contract).

-The M1 ICAP Flavors and Fragrances, organized in two semesters, provides students with solid knowledge in the field.
-Some courses in biosourced chemistry, color physics, chemometrics or microbiology are shared with other courses in the Master's degree in Chemistry.
+The M1 ICAP Flavors and Fragrances, organized over 2 semesters, provides students with a solid grounding in the field.
+Some courses in biosourced chemistry, color physics, chemometrics and microbiology are shared with other courses in the Chemistry Master's program.

-More specialized courses provide students with the skills essential for their future professional integration in the following main areas: chemistry of odorant molecules, extraction, analysis and characterization methods, basic principles of formulation, sensory analysis.
+More specialized courses provide students with the skills essential to their future professional integration, in the following main areas: chemistry of fragrance molecules, extraction, analysis and characterization methods, basic principles of formulation, sensory analysis.

-The M2 ICAP Flavors and Fragrances consists of a deepening of the specialization and the acquisition of complementary skills.
-Emphasis is placed on extraction, analysis and conservation techniques for flavors, their production by biotechnology, olfactory and gustatory sensory evaluation, legislation, additives, molecules with a strong olfactory impact, the specificity of flavors (e.g. tropical fruits) and functional perfumery.
+The M2 ICAP Flavors and Fragrances is an in-depth specialization and the acquisition of complementary skills.
+Emphasis is placed on techniques for extracting, analyzing and preserving aromas, obtaining them by biotechnological means, olfactory and gustatory sensory evaluation, legislation, additives, molecules with a strong olfactory impact, the specificity of aromas (e.g. tropical fruits) and functional perfumery.

 Read more